PaulFrankling/recip_me/README.md

 All input fields must be filled in apart from the image URL as the user may not have an image for the recipe.
 I have created a default image that appears on the image card when the user doesn't input anything in the image URL field [here](https://github.com/PaulFrankling/recip_me/blob/master/static/images/recipe-alt.png).

-The category select field presents the options that belong to the category collection in [MongoDB](https://cloud.mongodb.com/); Breakfast, Starters, Mains, Sides, Desserts and Smoothies.
+The category select field presents the options that belong to the category collection in [MongoDB](https://cloud.mongodb.com/).
 The time select field options range from 5 minutes to 120.
 If any more then I have finalised the options at 120+ minutes.
 The servings range from 1 - 20 serving(s).

 The ingredients and method input fields can have multiple input fields added as the user most likely has more than one ingredient or step in their recipe.